neeraj-sharma-cali/psm.promo/README.md

 ## Extensibility and Code Maintainability
 Adding more functionality to this code is quite easy.
 You can
-* add more endpoints and it can scale easily.
+* Add more endpoints. server/domain/...
-* also add more verbs to the same endpoint.
+* Add more verbs to the same endpoint. server/domain/promos/images.route.js
 * Add DB layers easily without touching other code.
 Manage risk of change.
-* Add more functional logic in the right layers.
+* Add functional logic in the right layers.
 * To support new functionality if you need a third party library:
     * npm install **lib-x** --save

 ## Error Handling
 There are different levels of error handling.
-1. There are default error handlers to gracefully handle as follows:
+1. Graceful error handling through default handlers. server/app.js
     * Generic error handler for unidentified endpoints.
-Gives 404.
+Gives 404 HTTP status.
 Provides security.
     * Coding errors that slip the development net.
-Gives 500.
+Gives 500 HTTP status.
 Risk management.
-2. Then there is error handling for Functional and System errors also returning 500 with more details in the message.
+2. Then there is Functional and System error handling.
+Returns 500 with more details in the message.

 ## Production: (above and beyond)
 A Docker containerized instance is available and running on the cloud GCP at: